elastic/apm-pipeline-library/vars/README.md

 ```

 * cluster: Name of the cluster that was already created.
 Mandatory

-NOTE: secrets for the test clusters are defined in the 'secret/observability-team/ci/test-clusters'
+* kibana: Whether to configure the environment variables with the Kibana URL.
+Optional

-      vault location
+NOTE: secrets for the test clusters are located in Vault, see `getTestClusterSecret`

 ## withDockerEnv
 Configure the Docker context to run the body closure, logining to hub.docker.com with an